Personalized Two-sided Dose Interval: Methodology

-\begin{remark} One may restrict the relationship between $f_L^*$ and $f_U^*$ so that the width of the PDI is constant for all $\bX$, i.e., $f_U^*(\bX) = f_L^*(\bX) + w$ for a non-negative constant $w \geq 0$.
-The estimators of the PDI are represented as $\hf_L(\bx) = \widehat{\beta}_0 + \sum_{i=1}^{N} \widehat{\beta}_i k(\bx,\bx_i)$ and $\hf_U(\bx) = \widehat{\beta}_0 + \widehat{w} + \sum_{i=1}^{N} \widehat{\beta}_i k(\bx,\bx_i)$ where the coefficients $\widehat{\beta}_0$, $\widehat{\beta}_{(-0)} = (\widehat{\beta}_1,\ldots,\widehat{\beta}_N)\T$, and $\widehat{w} \geq 0$ are obtained from the following ERM:
+\begin{REMARK} One may restrict the relationship between $f_L^*$ and $f_U^*$ so that the width of the PDI is constant for all $\bX$, i.e., $f_U^*(\bX) = f_L^*(\bX) + w$ for a non-negative constant $w \geq 0$.
+The estimators of the PDI are represented as $\hf_L(\bx) = \widehat{\xi}_0 + \sum_{i=1}^{N} \widehat{\xi}_i k(\bx,\bX_i)$ and $\hf_U(\bx) = \widehat{\xi}_0 + \widehat{w} + \sum_{i=1}^{N} \widehat{\xi}_i k(\bx,\bX_i)$ where the coefficients $\widehat{\xi}_0$, $\widehat{\bxi}_{(-0)} = (\widehat{\xi}_1,\ldots,\widehat{\xi}_N)\T$, and $\widehat{w} \geq 0$ are obtained from the following ERM:

-While this constant-width PDI is easier to learn than the proposed method, our findings indicate that this constant-width PDI estimator did not perform as effectively as the proposed approach; see Section \ref{sec:Simulation} for details.
-Furthermore, in the context of the warfarin dataset analyzed in Section \ref{sec:Data}, the estimated PDI exhibited significant variations with respect to age and gender in the warfarin dataset; see Table \ref{tab:Data-2} for details.
-This suggests that the constant-width PDI model may be unreasonable for numerous real-world applications including the warfarin dataset. \end{remark}
+Although the constant-width PDI is easier to interpret and implement than the proposed method, it fails to account for variations in PDI width that may depend on $\bX$.
+In the context of the warfarin dataset analyzed in Section \ref{sec:Data}, the estimated PDI exhibited significant variations with respect to age and gender in the warfarin dataset; see Table \ref{tab:Data-2} for details.
+This suggests that the constant-width PDI model may be unreasonable for numerous real-world applications, including the warfarin dataset. \end{REMARK}